mikro-orm/mikro-orm/README.md

 - improve populating in EM#find() method
 - rehydrate and populate missing references when fetching already loaded entities from db
 - support for string id (now we require object id) in EM/repositories
+- add query logging
+- add nativeUpdate and nativeDelete (without hooks support), allow only entities in EM#remove
+- remove references on other entities when deleting entity (e.g. from M:N collection)

 ## TODO docs

+- 1:M / M:1 collections
+- many to many collections
 - custom repository
 - cascading
 - identity map